The Art of Breathing

 We could talk about how we are so closed off as a society that we simply do not breathe.
 Without breath awareness, it’s easy to become stressed out.
 We don’t even know how to function in the world without stress.

-Like Amma says:
+As Amma says:

-“We should be focusing on a stress free life but we all take on stress freely.”
+“We should be focusing on a stress-free life, but we all take on stress, freely.”

 Ways That Yoga Helps You Breathe